 The song is more folk ballad than blues.
 In the song’s classic form it adheres to standard traditional ballad practice, in which the listener is confronted by the story in media res, i.e. at its crisis point rather than from the start.
 A lot has happened before than opening question, “My girl, my girl, don’t lie to me / Tell me where did you sleep last night?”
 The ballad is a narrative of crisis and consequences.
 It also shares the ballads’ particular use of imagery.
 M.J.C.
 Hodgart, in The Ballads (1950), writes that their “imagery is of a peculiar kind … there are few original figures of speech; and the effect is usually symbolic rather than decorative”.
 This is exactly how ‘In the Pines’, in its classic form, functions.
 The scene is wholly internalised.

 The opening question is a standard motif in many a blues song: a lover’s complaint at betrayal.
-But ‘In the Pines’ has an existential quality to it, partly sexual in origin, undoubtedly, but also one of transgression, loss and emptiness.
+But ‘In the Pines’ has an existential quality to it, partly sexual in origin, undoubtedly, one of transgression, loss and emptiness.
 The girl replies as though presenting a riddle (another standard ballad trope) but in doing so usually just says the same words over and over again: “In the pines, in the pines, where the sun don’t ever shine / I would shiver the whole night through”.
 It is the voice of trauma.

 It is not clear who is asking the questions.
 The assumption at the start is that it is a lover, but the tone suggests just as much an anxious parent.
 Yet several versions of the song refer to the mother in a third person.
 A grandmother is referenced in the earliest commercially recorded version of the song (by Dock Walsh, in 1925).
 The relationship between singer and subject is never fully realised.

 Her husband, was a hard working man

 His head was found in a driving wheel